floragunncom/search-guard-docs/kibana.md

 Why?
 Kibana works by setting up its own index (default name `.kibana`) in your Elasticsearch cluster.
 Since we secured Elasticsearch with Search Guard, you need to also set up this user in Search Guard, and grant all permissions to create and modify the `.kibana` index to this user.
 If you do not do this, Search Guard will reject the requests from Kibana, hence the Authentication Exception.

-First, we'll need to specify the username and passwort of the Kibana server user.
-Add or uncomment the follwing lines in the `kibana.yml` file, and choose a username and password:
+First, we'll need to specify the username and password of the Kibana server user.
+Add or uncomment the following lines in the `kibana.yml` file, and choose a username and password:

 ```
 elasticsearch.username: "kibanaserver"